hetznercloud/csi-driver/docs/kubernetes/README.md

    kubectl exec -it my-csi-app -- /bin/sh
    ```

+### Alternative Kubelet Directory

+Some Kubernetes distributions use a non-standard path for the Kubelet directory.
+The csi-driver needs to know about this to successfully mount volumes.
+You can
+configure this through the Helm Chart Value `node.kubeletDir`.

+- Standard: `/var/lib/kubelet`
+- **k0s**: `/var/lib/k0s/kubelet`
+- **microk8s**: `/var/snap/microk8s/common/var/lib/kubelet`

 ### Volumes Encrypted with LUKS

 To add encryption with LUKS you have to create a dedicate secret containing an encryption passphrase and duplicate the default `hcloud-volumes` storage class with added parameters referencing this secret: